Knowing how to find profitable keywords with low competition is an important skill to develop in blogging and online marketing.

 The Wikipedia Gold Mine

-Rather than searching for “tents”, we’re going to head over to the actual “camping” page on Wikipedia to see what we can find.
+Rather than searching for “tents”, we’re going to head to the “camping” page on Wikipedia to see what we can find.

-Before even diving into the article, I can already see some great keywords in the table of contents.
+Before diving into the article, there are already relevant keywords in the table of contents.

 Browse eBay Listings